wix-incubator/erb/composer/wnp-bootstrap-composer/README.md

 For real-world usage check source/docs of [wix-bootstrap-ng](../../bootstrap-ng/wix-bootstrap-ng).

 # Api

-## globals()
-Function that install globals - newrelic, inject environment variables in dev mode, etc.

-** This has to be a first call in your server init file, as it loads ex. `newrelic` module which monkeypatches other modules.**

 ## Composer(options): WixBootstrapComposer
 Returns a new instance of `WixBootstrapComposer` that is a builder to compose your app.